Tomographer/tomographer/README.md

     # If using *conda*:

+    > conda install numpy
-    > conda install numpy gcc
+    > conda install gcc # don't need this on Mac OS X, skip this command
     > conda install -c conda-forge pybind11

     # OR: if using *pip* by itself:

     > pip install numpy pybind11

-All `pip` commands (e.g. `pip install SOMEPACKAGE`) might have to be prefixed by `sudo -H` (e.g. `sudo -H pip install SOMEPACKAGE`) if you need administrator priviledges, or you can use the option `--user` to install into a user directory (e.g. `pip install SOMEPACKAGE --user`).
+All `pip install` commands (e.g. `pip install SOMEPACKAGE`) might have to be prefixed by `sudo -H` (e.g. `sudo -H pip install SOMEPACKAGE`) if you need administrator priviledges, or you can use the option `--user` to install into a user directory (e.g. `pip install SOMEPACKAGE --user`).

-Now, install `tomographer` itself, using `pip` (this also works within a *conda* environment):
+Now, install `tomographer` itself, using `pip` (this is also supposed to work within a *conda* environment):

     # for both *conda* and *pip* users:
     > pip install tomographer

-When installing `tomographer` using `pip`, you don't need the Eigen and Boost prerequisites, as they are bundled along with the `tomographer` python package.
+When installing `tomographer` using `pip`, you don't need the Eigen and Boost libraries (which are otherwise prerequisites), as they are bundled along with the `tomographer` PyPI python package.

-**Important for conda users: You must use the same version of GCC as the libraries bundled in conda itself.** Conda itself provides a version of gcc (`conda install gcc`), and you might have to specify this explicitly:
+**Important for conda users: You must use the same C/C++ compiler as for the python libraries bundled in conda itself.** On Linux, you should use the version of gcc which *conda* provides (`conda install gcc`), and which you might have to specify explicitly:

     > CC=path-to-conda/bin/gcc CXX=path-to-conda/bin/g++ pip install tomographer

+On Mac OS X, it appears that *conda*'s python is built using Apple's *clang*, so you should use:

+    > CC=clang CXX=clang++ pip install tomographer

 ### Install from source — advanced